kshedden/Statsmodels-MixedLM/README.md

 --------------

-A common situation in applied research is that several observations are taken on a person.
-These might be replicates of the same measurement taken at one time (i.e. triplicate blood pressure measurements), longitudinal measurements of the same trait taken over time (annual BMI measurements taken over several years), or related traits measured at the same or different times (hearing level in the left and right ear).
+A common situation in applied research is that several observations are made on a person.
+These might be replicates of the same measurement taken at one time (e.g. triplicate blood pressure measurements), longitudinal measurements of the same trait taken over time (e.g. annual BMI measurements taken over several years), or related traits measured at the same or different times (e.g. hearing level in the left and right ear).
 When data are collected this way, it is likely that the measures for a single person are correlated.

-Dependent data often arise due to taking repeated measurements on each person, but other grouping variables are also possible.
+Dependent data often arise when taking repeated measurements on each person, but other grouping variables are also possible.
 For example, we may have test scores on students in a classroom, with the classroom nested in a school, which in turn is nested in a school district, etc.
-The generic terms _cluster_ or _grouping variable_ are often used to refer to whatever is the main unit of analysis on which the repeated measures are made.
+The generic terms _cluster variable_ or _grouping variable_ are often
+used to refer to whatever is the main unit of analysis on which the repeated measures are made.

 There are various ways to accommodate correlations in a regression framework.
 The approach taken in mixed modeling is that the